-Krusader is considered as the best Linux file manager.
+Krusader is considered the best Linux file manager.
 It has all the features available which are present in Windows explorer.
 Two panels are straightforward to use and powerful in action.
 Krusader supports a high range of formats.
-This highly customizable Linux file manager and gives a clean look on desktop.
-It is very fast in case of searching and matching.
+This highly customizable Linux file manager gives a clean look on the desktop.
+It is very fast in the case of searching and matching.
 You can transfer files with (S)FTP with Krusader.

 - Advanced Twin Panel: Easy and robust use.

 - Highly Customisable: Manage the way you want to use it.

 - Quick Search: Find and match quickly.

 - Keyboard Orientation: Reduce the use of the mouse.

 - Menu Customization: To create a menu bar as desired by the user.